 Mathematics is a core subject of the National Curriculum.
 It is given a high priority at John Betts Primary School.
 The most important reason for teaching mathematics to all children is that it can be used to provide them with a powerful means of communication to represent, to explain and to predict.

 We aim to present the subject as one that the pupils can use and enjoy, whilst realising that it is also a tool to be used in the world beyond the classroom.

-Mathematics is taught explicitly each morning for 1 hour.
-Typically a lesson contains a Mental Mathematics and a Written Mathematics part.
-Over the year the children cover a range of place value, calculation, problem solving strategies, measurement, geometry and statistics.
+Mathematics is taught explicitly each morning for 1 hour, including both mental and written mathematics.
+Over the year, the children cover a range of place value, calculation, problem solving strategies, measurement, geometry and statistics.

 Children are not placed in ability groups rather they work with a range of their peers providing opportunity to discuss strategies and develop their mathematical thinking as well as applying.
 Differentiated tasks are provided for every lesson and children select the task that they identify as most appropriate for their confidence in this area of mathematical learning.
-Individual and group support and challenge are provided to ensure that all learners are making the optimum progress they are capable of.
+Individual and group support and challenges are provided to ensure that all learners are making the optimum progress they are capable of.

 Lessons have clearly defined objectives appropriate for the children involved.
 Learning Systems include a WAGOLL (what a good one looks like) to enable children to tackle the task independently.

 Learning at John Betts doesn’t stop when the school day is over.
 Children are provided with some online resources they could use at home, primarily Mathletics.
 They can access them 24 hours a day, 7 days a week, and they provide the perfect link between home and school, where results seamlessly flow.